houghtso/ENEL300---Design-and-Build/Instructions - Lab Example.md

 then adjust the potentiometer to the left or right to increase or decrease the height of the line, don't hit the block at the end!

 # Scoring
-The first person to 10/10 wins!
+The first person to 3/3 wins!

 # Questions
  - Connect the test points of each filter to an oscilloscope and vary the resistance.
 See if you can identify from the waveforms which is the high-pass filter, and the low-pass filter.
 What features helped you with identifying this?
+ - The input signal is a square wave, is there any impact on high-pass or low-pass filters due to this?
+What are those circuits called?
- - What happens to the amplitude of the waveform as you increase, or decrease the resistance, and does this change your high, or low-pass decision?
+ - What happens to the amplitude of the waveform as you increase, or decrease the resistance, and does this change your high-pass, low-pass or other, decision?
  - Can you describe a real world scenario where high-pass, and low-pass filters are used?
+ - Can you describe a real world scenario where RC Differentiators, and Integrators are used?